 First things first.
-You must prepare your client for the deposition.
-Start by reviewing the case with your client, along with the questions you anticipate will be asked.
-Practice asking questions you think the deposing lawyer will ask—especially the hard questions you hope will not be asked.
+You have to prepare your client.
+Start by reviewing the case with your client, and walk her through the questions you expect her tormentor to ask.
+Practice asking questions you think the deposing lawyer will ask—especially the hard ones you hope they won’t.

-If you are representing the plaintiff, review the complaint and walk through the facts alleged.
-Discuss the defenses raised and how the plaintiff might respond.
+If you represent the plaintiff, review the complaint and walk through the facts as you’ve claimed them to be.
+Discuss the opposing party’s defenses and you expect to respond.
 Examine the damage calculations.

-If you represent the defendant, reflect on the facts alleged in the answer.
-Discuss the defenses, and particularly the reasoning and factual support for each of them.
-If your client brought a counterclaim, cross-claim, or third-party claim, make sure your client understands the damages, including how they were calculated.
+If you represent the defendant, reflect on the facts your client has alleged in her answer.
+Discuss the defenses you’ve surfaced, and your side’s reasoning and factual support for each of them.
+If your client raised a counterclaim, cross-claim, or third-party claim, make sure your client understands the damages (and how you calculated them).

 No matter which party you represent, carefully walk through the discovery responses.
-Play devil’s advocate with your client and challenge him or her with the hard questions.
+Play devil’s advocate with your client and challenge them with the hard questions.

-Remember, the purpose of a taking deposition is to gather information, not to show off.
-The permissible scope of discovery is whether the information you are seeking is reasonably calculated to lead to the discovery of admissible evidence.
-The standard is not whether it will be admissible; the standard is could the information you are seeking lead to admissible evidence?
-So, information you cannot seek in trial can be fair game in a deposition and that is the beauty of depositions.
+Remember, the purpose of taking a deposition is to gather information, not to show off.
+The acceptable scope of discovery is whether the information you are seeking is “reasonably calculated to lead to the discovery of admissible evidence.”
+The standard is not whether it will ultimately be admissible.
+The standard is whether the information you are seeking could lead to admissible evidence.
+So, information you cannot seek at trial can absolutely be fair game in a deposition.
+That is their beauty and their power.

-- Answer only the question asked.
-For example, if you are asked what day it is, answer “Tuesday,” not “it is Tuesday and it’s my daughter’s birthday today and the sun is out.”
-(At the deposition, make sure you are sitting close enough to your client that you can kick him under the table if he is talking too much.
+- Answer only the question you’re asked (and nothing more).
+For example, if you are asked what day it is, answer “Tuesday.”
+Do not answer “it is Tuesday, and it’s my daughter’s birthday today, and the sun is out.”
+(At the deposition, make sure you are sitting close enough to your client that you can kick them under the table if they are talking too much.
 I have had to do that during many depositions!)

 - If you do not understand a question, ask for clarification.

-- Do not get upset or otherwise react to the questions.
+- Do not get upset or otherwise react to questions.
 Body language can be very revealing.

 - Do not look at your lawyer for help.